contrib/contrib/README.md

 a command-line utility for standardizing the contribution process between projects

 ## Features
-- Works with any programming language
+- works with any programming language
-- Works on Windows/Mac/Linux
+- works on Windows/Mac/Linux
-- Works with any version control software
+- works with any version control software
-- Works with any task runner
+- works with any task runner

 ## Background